-Classes and "keeping up"
+Class attendance and "keeping up"

-Make sure to attend classes as it simply helps, even for the vast majority of students who think that they learn better without attending classes.
+Make sure to attend classes as it simply helps, even for most students who believe that they learn better without attending classes.
 I will monitor class attendance from time to time.
-The idea is to encourage attendance, to gauge whether you are on track, to get to know the students, and to learn better to what extent attendance matters.
+The idea is to encourage attendance, to gauge whether you are on track, and to get to know the students better.
 Yet, attendance will not gain you any marks and missing classes will not cost you any marks (at least not directly).
 There is no need to let me know if you miss a class.
 Active participation is much appreciated and you'd serve the public good!

-Lectures will normally not be recorded, but I will post the lecture slides, either before or after the lectures.1 I will not re-teach any classes that you may have missed or give anybody any class highlights, even if you missed class for a valid reason.
+Lectures will not be recorded, but I will post the lecture slides, either before or after the lectures.1 I will not re-teach any classes that you may have missed or give anybody any class highlights, even if you missed class for a valid reason.
+I may nstill be somewhat more forgiving for students who normally attend classes.

-Our classes may not cover the material comprehensively.
-You should not infer that omitted topics in lectures are not important.
-(For example, I try not to use lecture time on topics that I believe are better mastered by self-study).
-It is your task as a student to figure out what parts of the material are more relevant than others using your common sense and the available resources, including me.
+Our classes do not always cover the material comprehensively.
+You should not infer from this that omitted topics in lectures are not important!
+For example, I try not to avoid using lecture time on topics that I believe are just as well, or better mastered by self-study.
+It is your task as a student to figure out what parts of the material are more relevant than others using your common sense and the available resources, including me and the tutorial handouts.